cccbr/runningatower/content/docs/buildingateam/_index.md

 ### Annual Meeting

-Hold a meeting when all officers are appointed from within the band.
-These may be subject to confirmation with the ***[tower authority](../glossary/#tower-authority)***.
-Consider whether a maximum length of tenure of the offices may be appropriate.
+Hold a meeting when all officers are appointed.
+The appointments may be subject to confirmation by the ***[tower authority](../glossary/#tower-authority)***.
+Consider whether a maximum length of tenure of any office is appropriate.
 The simplest manner is to consider all offices resigned at the annual meeting.
-Consider having a maximum term of office.
 Ideally, meetings should be held annually.
 Others may be held as required.
 The agenda should be distributed in advance together with a request for items to be included in any other business.
-The idea of an agenda is to keep a meeting on track.
+An agenda is meant to keep a meeting on track.

 The person chairing the meeting should be aware of the focus of the meeting and not allow digression.
-They should also be aware of the anticipated timescale and keep to this.
+They should be aware of the anticipated timescale and keep to this.
 The chair may not be one of the ringers.
 In a religious institution the incumbent is a good choice.
-A church warden or chair of the ***[PCC](../glossary/#pcc)*** may also be an appropriate choice.
+A church warden or ***[PCC](../glossary/#pcc)*** representative may be a suitable alternative.
 In a tower within a non-religious setting, a representative of the ***[tower authority](../glossary/#tower-authority)*** would be a good choice.
-Such examples offer impartiality and enables them to meet the ringers and hear about the activities of the ringers.
+Such examples offer impartiality and enables the chair to meet the ringers and hear about the activities of the ringers.

 {{<hint info>}}
 **To navigate to a sample agenda, use the left-hand side navigation bar.
 You may need to click on the menu bar (three stacked horizontal lines) in the top left to access if you are on a small screen.**